xmoiduts/vocal-extract-transcribe-bot/doc/design/tg-bot.md

 - transcription to-do list message
   - content:
-    - text field: this user's audio files yet to be added to the new transcription job
+    - text field: this user's audio files yet to be added to the new transcription job, with each audio file's name and index
     - optional text field: if the user is not in the userlist, the text will be: "you are not in the userlist, this transcription list is for preview only"
     - button field:
       - only the {user $\times$ group} + admin (if in the group) can operate the buttons